 ATI's ability to sustain higher levels of activities and broaden delivery modalities to meet demand for training hinges critically on mobilizing adequate financial resources, including for essential infrastructure upgrades.
 ATI's current premises, which were chosen to accommodate the growing number of in-person participants during the early years of Phase I, are increasingly becoming unfit for purpose and unable to support the strategy of continued scaling up of activities.
 Substandard building quality-reflecting both design flaws and inadequate maintenance over the years-pose risks to health, well-being, and safety (due to insufficient ventilation, poor ergonomics, and flooding) and equipment (due to water leaks and frequent power outages).
-In addition, most of the IT infrastructure is reaching the end of its useful life-with some items already obsolete and impossible to service-and there are recurrent network connectivity problems, which impede the smooth running of courses.
-Addressing the shortcomings in building and IT infrastructure is thus a key priority ahead of the start of Phase III to avert the risks of prolonged disruptions to activities.
-ATI management has engaged in discussions with the IMF's Corporate Services and Facilities (CSF), Information Technology (ITD) and Health Services Departments (HSD) to assess conditions and identify remedies.
-Options and their costs will be discussed with the host country and Steering Committee members at the mid-year meeting in January 2024.
+In addition, most of the IT infrastructure is reaching the end of its useful life-with some items already obsolete and impossible to service and there are recurrent network connectivity problems, which impede the smooth running of courses.
+Addressing the failings in building and IT infrastructure is thus a key priority ahead of the start of Phase III to avert the risks of prolonged disruptions to activities.
+ATI management is currently actively engaged in discussions with the IMF's Corporate Services and Facilities (CSF) and Information Technology (ITD) Departments to help identify options.
+It is proposed that these options and their attendant costs be discussed at an interim (mid-year) Steering Committee Meeting to be held in January 2024.

-Over the past year, ATI CD activities have remained largely focused on core areas of IMF expertise in macroeconomic and financial sector topics that have become even more important during the pandemic, but with continued efforts to align the work program with new demands from member countries and institutional priorities.
+largely focused on core areas of IMF expertise in macroeconomic and financial sector topics that have become even more important during the pandemic, but with continued efforts to align the work program with new demands from member countries and institutional priorities.
 ATI significantly scaled up work on debt sustainability and debt management and emerging CD areas such as gender inequality, fintech and digitalization, and climate change.
 Serving other priorities continued, such as macroeconomics of pandemics, governance, and nowcasting.
 In these emerging areas, ATI delivered 18 training events in FY23.

-In FY23, the number of courses, applicants, and participants increased with respect to pre-pandemic levels.
+In FY23, the number of courses, applicants, and participants increased with respect to prepandemic levels.
 ATI received more applicants (6311), selected more participants (1092), and offered significantly more courses (41) than the historical record in pre-pandemic years (27) and 4 more than originally planned for the fiscal year (Figures 1-3, Text Table 3).
 There was a modest scaling back from the 44 courses delivered in FY22 given budget constraints and the higher costs (and resource-intensity) of in-person training.
 Table 1 shows the list of all courses hosted by ATI in FY23.

 ATI continued to promote greater customization of classroom training and integration with TA.
 Post-course quantitative and qualitative evaluations of training by participants are used to continuously tailor course materials-which are developed with a common core across regions-to the SSA context.
-This includes using examples from the region and adding quest lectures.
+This includes using examples from the region and adding guest lectures.
 To promote greater integration of ATI training with IMF TA, ATI actively engages with the Regional Technical Assistance Centers (RTACs) across SSA to ensure ATI training is coordinated with their CD activities and supports joint training.